-This example, I think, shows how considering political economy can radically alter our theories of distribution.
-Of course, what I have called the 'religious' principle here could just as well be an attitude about race, or ethnicity, or justice.
+This example shows how considering political economy can radically alter our theories of distribution.
+Of course, what I have called the 'religious' principle here could just as well be attitudes about race, ethnicity, immigration, abortion or justice.
 The views that a society has on principles, once those principles become issues upon which political parties can (or must) take positions (i.e., policies), will in general have important effects on the distribution of income.
+I, and several collaborators, are currently computing the effect that voters' racist and/or xenophobic preferences, in the US and/or Europe, respectively, have on redistributive policy.

-A second example (Roemer[1999]) is purely economic - that is, there are no principles involved.
+A second example (Roemer[1999 and 2001, Chapter 9]) is purely economic - that is, there are no principles involved.
 The production side of the economy is as it has been in all the examples I have given: there is a single consumption good produced by a constant-returns technology, with labor as the sole input, and individuals are endowed with different levels of skill, or efficiency units of labor power.
 There is no preference for leisure, so each citizen produces the maximum amount of good that she can in unit time.
 The political issue is to choose a quadratic income -tax rule: thus, taxation need not be linear, but can be progressive or regressive, in the sense of rising or falling marginal tax rates.
 The policy space, because of a budget constraint, turns out to be two dimensional.
-In political equilibrium, there is always a 'right' ('left') party, which represents all citizens with wages greater than ( resp., less than) a certain pivot wage.
+In political equilibrium, there is always a 'right' ('left') party, which represents all citizens with wages greater than (resp., less than) a certain pivot wage.
 The result is, roughly speaking, that if the median wage is less than the average wage, then in all political equilibria, both parties propose progressive tax regimes.
 Thus political competition, if the income distribution is left-skewed, induces even the Right party to increase marginal tax rates with income.